 21. Corfe Castle, Dorset

-You may tour the meandering alleys and view the distinctive Purbeck Stone Cottages, journey back in time by visiting the Swanage to Corfe Castle Heritage Steam Railway, and visit the Model Area to discover more about the village.
+You may tour the meandering alleys, view the distinctive Purbeck Stone Cottages, journey back in time by visiting the Swanage to Corfe Castle Heritage Steam Railway, and visit the Model Area to discover more about the village.

-There are numerous places to unwind and eat and drink food and beverages made with local ingredients at bars, cafés, takeaways, and restaurants.
+There are numerous places to unwind, eat, and drink food and beverages made with local ingredients at bars, cafés, takeaways, and restaurants.

 22. Chastleton House, Oxfordshire

-It is loaded with a variety of uncommon and common items, furniture, and textiles that members of one family have been collecting continuously since the building was finished in 1612.
+It is loaded with various uncommon and everyday items, furniture, and textiles that members of one family have been collecting continuously since the building was finished in 1612.

 With an intriguing topiary ring in their center, the gardens are generally Elizabethan and Jacobean.